TUD-RST/examgenerator/docs/source/user_doc.rst

 --------------

 Based on the sample template it is possible to create as many settings templates to your liking.
-They have to be saved in the ``Settings`` directory.
+They have to be saved in the ``settings`` directory.
 With these it is now possible to easily create tests:

 -  *-ct* [name of the chosen settings file.json] (–create_test [name of